dineshappavoo/virtdc/com.vmplacement.framework/README.md

 ------------ | -------------
-__Host_machine_info_tracker.py__ | Tracks available hardware on the host machine and maintains in memory __VM_submitJob.py__ | Accept a new job and create new VM with the job configuration based on the availability of hardware __VM_decisionMaker.py__ | makes the decision to find the right place for the new VM for the first time __nodeinfo.xml__ | Maintains the host hardware information in the XML format __guestconfig.xml__ | dump XML (with replaceable keywords for future new VM’s) of the base VM which will be used to clone new VM’s
+__Host_machine_info_tracker.py__ | Tracks available hardware on the host machine and maintains in memory __VM_submitJob.py__ | Accept a new job and create new VM with the job configuration based on the availability of hardware __VM_decisionMaker.py__ | Makes the decision to find the right place for the new VM for the first time __nodeinfo.xml__ | Maintains the host hardware information in the XML format __guestconfig.xml__ | dump XML (with replaceable keywords for future new VM’s) of the base VM which will be used to clone new VM’s
 __references.txt__ | Maintains the referrences